inikulin/parse5/README.md

 ##API reference

 ###Enum: TreeAdapters
-Provides built-in tree adapters which can be passed as an optional argument to the `Parser` and `TreeSerializer` constructors.
+Provides built-in tree adapters which can be passed as an optional argument to the `Parser` and `Serializer` constructors.

 ####&bull; TreeAdapters.default
 Default tree format for parse5.